Search

 Who do you think you are?

-The reason I ask, is after looking in a hidden box of memorabelia, I found a hand written letter.
-It was from a family member who emigrated to Australia and was writing to his family in the UK.
+The reason for my inquiry is that while sifting through a concealed box of memorabilia, I discovered a handwritten letter.
+It was penned by a family member who migrated to Australia, addressing his relatives back in the UK.

-Ancestors from Dublin and rural Ireland were difficult to trace after the famine in the early and mid 19th century.
-Still, it was a glimpse of the past, and very interesting.
+Tracing ancestors from Dublin and rural Ireland proved challenging after the famine of the early and mid 19th century.
+Nevertheless, it offered a glimpse into the past and was quite fascinating.

-How did they get on?
-Did they survive?
-Did they go back to the UK or Ireland?
+How did they fare?
+Did they thrive?
+Did they return to the UK or Ireland?

-I do know he was related to my grandmother on my mother’s side.
-More than that is…well, just history.
+What I do know is that he was related to my grandmother on my mother’s side.
+Beyond that, well, it’s just history.

-I and my family live in WA, one hundred and fifty years after James emigrated to Australia.
+My family and I reside in WA, one hundred and fifty years after James made his journey to Australia.

 Who do you think you are?